The onset of molecule-spanning dynamics in a multi-domain protein: Main

 The complexity of understanding protein function results from the involvement of dynamic processes occurring on a broad range of time scales \autocite{Kern.2021}.
 Numerous studies have provided important insights into dynamics on the $\upmu$s to sec time scale.
 Protein binding kinetics and transition between defined conformational states have been successfully investigated\autocite{Callaway.2013, Ratzke.2014, Meli.2016, Barth.2018, Sanabria.2020, Schulze.2016}.
-However, it becomes more and more clear that the dynamics within states on time scales of a few to several hundreds of nanoseconds are also crucial as these eventually enable and drive conformational transitions\autocite{Bozovic.2020, Bozovic.2021, Hu.2015}.
-Internal dynamics likely determine how binding partners interact with the protein of interest, how they regulate this protein and how signal communication is mediated within a protein.
+However, it becomes more and more clear that the dynamics within conformational states on time scales of a few to several hundreds of nanoseconds are also crucial as these might eventually enable and drive conformational transitions\autocite{Bozovic.2020, Bozovic.2021, Hu.2015}.
+While local dynamics on the picosecond time scale are well investigated for Hsp90 \autocite{Lopez.2021} global conformational changes could not be accessed and linked to spatial information on nanosecond time scales.

-So far, the detailed connection between nanosecond dynamics and functional changes has rarely been investigated, due to a lack of methodology.
-Here, we address this fundamental and highly relevant challenge using the well-established model and multi-domain protein Hsp90.
+Here, we address this fundamental and highly relevant challenge using the well-established multi-domain protein Hsp90 (see Fig.\,\ref{fig:timescale-overview}).
 As a molecular chaperone Hsp90 helps proteins to find their native, biologically active conformation and mediates signal transduction\autocite{Taipale.2010, Schopf.2017}.
 Due to its interaction with several co-chaperones and several 100 client proteins, Hsp90 is considered a promising drug target to fight diseases such as cancer, Alzheimer and diabetes\autocite{Neckers.2012}.